 Yes – it’s a museum.
 Yes – you can find it in all the other city guides as well.
-But: it is definitely a part of Amsterdam and part of my scope of activities here in Amsterdam.
+But: it’s definitely a part of Amsterdam and part of my scope of activities here in Amsterdam.

-A café with a terrace, a nice book/gift shop, enough to spend some leisurely time after a tiring museum visit.
-But why it is interesting enough to include it in my articles, and my activities – that is mainly due to its activities towards a younger audience, a wider contemporary approach than an art museum usually has.
+A café with a terrace, a nice book/gift shop, enough to spend some leisurely time after the museum visit.
+But the reason it’s interesting enough to include it in my articles and my activities is mainly because it’s geared towards a younger audience, a wider contemporary approach than an art museum usually has.

-So besides just being a museum with modern and contemporary art, Het Stedelijk tries to offer an insight into what’s really going on in contemporary culture – which is something I appreciate.
+So besides just being a museum with modern and contemporary art, Het Stedelijk offers an insight into what’s really going on in contemporary culture.

 I am really looking forward to the upcoming exhibition starting 26th November: Jump into the Future – Art from the 90’s and 2000’s.
 This looks exciting yet familiar – this is art from my art school times: electronic, digital, lights and colorful, club culture.
 Everything jumped into, and embraced the upcoming digital area, with all the new technologies.
 We will see how the presentation really will be – times at least were exciting then…